Concerns and controversies at the 2022 Commonwealth Games: Track cycling

-The organising committee of the Games confirmed on the day of the Games host city announcement that the track cycling events will be hosted at the Lee Valley VeloPark velodrome in London which is 136 miles (218 km) away from the Games host city Birmingham.
-They cited the reason that the West Midlands did not have a suitable facility to host track cycling.
-The Birmingham bid committee had investigated using Derby Arena in Derby to hold track cycling or converting Arena Birmingham into a temporary velodrome but instead chose to use the Lee Valley VeloPark velodrome in London.
-The Lee Valley VeloPark is situated on Queen Elizabeth Olympic Park in Stratford, East London and has previously hosted the track cycling of the 2012 Olympics and Paralympics as well as the 2016 UCI Track Cycling World Championships.
+The organising committee of the Games confirmed on July 19, 2017, that the track cycling events would be held at the Lee Valley VeloPark in London as a way to save money and also as a celebration of 10 years since the 2012 Summer Olympics.
+They cited the option to held the events outside the host city as "the West Midlands did not have a suitable facility to host track cycling".
+The Birmingham bid committee had investigated the possibility of using the Derby Arena in Derby or converting Arena Birmingham into a temporary velodrome, but instead they chose to use the Lee Valley VeloPark velodrome in London.
+The Lee Valley VeloPark is situated on Queen Elizabeth Olympic Park in Stratford, East London, and previously hosted the track cycling of the 2012 Olympics and Paralympics as well as the 2016 UCI Track Cycling World Championships.

 The people of Birmingham and the West Midlands were unhappy with the bid committee's decision as they would have to travel to London to watch the events.
-In January 2018, a petition was launched by one of the citizens of Birmingham on Change.org, calling for a velodrome to be constructed in the West Midlands for use at the 2022 Commonwealth Games in Birmingham.
+In January 2018, a petition was launched by a citizen of Birmingham on Change.org, calling for a velodrome to be constructed in the West Midlands for use at the 2022 Commonwealth Games in Birmingham.
 It claimed that the construction of a venue would help to develop the sport in the West Midlands region, which has a population of 5.6 million people but no indoor velodrome.
 It also said that velodromes could be used as a multi-sport facility by hosting basketball, netball, table tennis and boxing, as well as staging non-sporting events, such as music concerts.
-Over 5,000 people had signed the petition within four months from the date of bid committee's decision.
+Over 5,000 people had signed the petition within four months from the date of the bid committee's decision.